Stafford Arima

 Stafford Arima (born March 14, 1969) is a Canadian-born theatre director.
 Arima studied at York University in Toronto, where he was the recipient of the Dean's Prize for Excellence in Creative Work.
 He is a member of the SDC (Stage Directors and Choreographers Society) and CAEA.
 In April 2017, he became the artistic director of Theatre Calgary.
+He is a founding Board member of the Canadian Guild of Stage Directors and Choreographers (CGDC).

 Career

 Arima became the first Asian Canadian to direct a musical on Broadway when Allegiance opened on November 8, 2015 at the Longacre Theatre starring George Takei and Lea Salonga.